 8. Protect your asset by selecting the right installer

 Solar energy is a long-term investment.
-It's critical to select a installation partner that has experience working with Ohio utility companies, applying for permits, and will stand behind their workmanship and warranties.
+It's critical to select an installation partner that has experience working with Ohio utility companies, applying for permits, and will stand behind their workmanship and warranties.
 We put together a list of questions to ask yourself when evaluating a solar installer.
 Use these to guide your selection process.

-At Paradise Energy Solutions, our 1,300+ clients are family and our commitment to them is a long term one.
+At Paradise Energy Solutions, our 1,300+ clients are family and our commitment to them is a long-term one.
 We are committed to being your honest, upfront partner for the life of your system.
 Check out our reviews for an inside look at what it's like to partner with us.

 Are you ready to learn more about a solar installation in Ohio?
-Then schedule a site visit with one of our Solar Consultant.
+Then schedule a site visit with one of our Solar Consultants.
 If you're not ready just yet, spend some more time browsing our educational blog posts or download our solar buying guide.